herumi/ate-pairing/readme.md

 The library [xbyak](https://github.com/herumi/xbyak) is a x86/x86-64 JIT assembler for C++, developed for efficient pairing implementations.
 (See also [this webpage](http://homepage1.nifty.com/herumi/soft/xbyak_e.html).)
 Note that binaries other than `test/bn` are used for testing purposes only.

-* This implementation uses dynamically-generated code, so you will get the error `zmInit ERR:can't protect` if excecution of code on the heap is disallowed by some modern systems.
+* This implementation uses dynamically-generated code, so you will get the error `zmInit ERR:can't protect` if execution of code on the heap is disallowed by some modern systems.
 For example, on Fedora 20, run `sudo setsebool -P allow_execheap 1` to allow execution to solve this.